 First, on the left select the directory or zip archive, containing the files to be restored.
-All files from this directory and its subdirectories (if any) or in the archive will be copied to the destination directory.
+After clicking the Restore button all files from this directory and optionally all its subdirectories or all files from the selected zip archive will be copied to the destination directory.
+Using a filter, the selection can be restricted to particular files.
 The directory structure will be retained.
+Unpacking and/or decryption is done as described above.